pradyunsg/pradyunsg.github.io/content/blog/2023-01-14-python-packaging-organisation.md

     Based on public folks listed in https://github.com/orgs/pypa/people (not all are active though, and there's active folks who are not members of the GitHub org but have access to the various repositories).

+[^setuptools-is-gonna-be-removed]:
+    Setuptools is gonna be removed, starting with Python 3.12.